Peace & conflict resolution

 On average 25 children were killed or injured in conflicts every day for the past decade. source

 The Global Peace Index 2021 ranks Afghanistan as the least peaceful country in the world. source

-Iceland remains the most peaceful country in the world, a position it has held since 2008. source
+Iceland remains the most peaceful country in the world, a position it has held since 2008.
+Australia is ranked at 16th source

 Even Wars Have Laws!
 Australian Red Cross has good resources on International Humanitarian Law, which protects people who are not taking part in the fighting.